 I’ve always found there to be this shame associated with homesickness.
-It starts when we’re young; no one wants to be that camper, the one crying themselves to sleep because they miss the familiar comforts of home, the one judged by fellow campers or pitied by their counsellors.
+It starts when we’re young; no one wants to be that camper, the one crying themselves to sleep because they miss the familiar comforts of home, the one judged by fellow campers or pitied by their counselors.
 I, for one, was never a homesick camper.
 I embraced the unknown.
 I lived for new experiences and getting away from my boring home town life.

 But I guess you could say I was just a late bloomer, because at 23 I’ve only recently experienced homesickness, and, as I’m sure many can relate, it’s a terrible feeling.
 But it shouldn’t be a shameful feeling.
 It’s hard to talk about because we aren’t taught that it’s actually okay to be homesick.
 But being homesick doesn’t mean you’re not adventurous or a confident traveler, and it isn’t a sign of weakness or dependency.
 So if you’re out and about and feeling lonely, consider these 3 reasons to embrace being homesick.